MicrosoftDocs/windows-itpro-docs/windows/security/security-foundations/certification/fips-140-validation.md

 To use Windows and Windows Server in a FIPS 140 approved mode of operation, all of the specific configuration and security rules outlined in the module Security Policy documents must be followed.
 To view or download the Security Policy documents for a given product release, navigate to the listing of FIPS 140 validated modules for the release in the sections above and select the links to the Security Policy documents.

 As part of the configuration rules outlined in the Security Policy documents, Windows and Windows Server may be configured to run in a FIPS 140 approved mode of operation, commonly referred to as "FIPS mode."
-If you turn on FIPS mode, the Cryptographic Primitives Library (bcryptprimitives.dll) and Kernel Mode Cryptographic Primitives Library (CNG.sys) modules will run self-tests before Windows runs cryptographic operations.
+In current versions of Windows, when you enable the FIPS mode setting, the Cryptographic Primitives Library (bcryptprimitives.dll) and Kernel Mode Cryptographic Primitives Library (CNG.sys) modules will run self-tests before Windows runs cryptographic operations.
 These self-tests meet FIPS 140 requirements and ensure that the modules are functioning properly.
-The Cryptographic Primitives Library and the Kernel Mode Cryptographic Primitives Library are the only modules affected by FIPS mode.
-FIPS mode won't prevent Windows and its subsystems from using non-FIPS validated cryptographic algorithms.
-FIPS mode is merely advisory for applications or components other than the Cryptographic Primitives Library and the Kernel Mode Cryptographic Primitives Library.
-U.S. government regulations continue to mandate FIPS mode for government devices running Windows.
-Other customers should research and decide for themselves if FIPS mode is right for them.
-There are many applications and protocols that use FIPS mode policy to determine which cryptographic functionality to run.
-Customers seeking to follow the FIPS 140-2 standard should research the configuration settings of their applications and protocols.
-This research will help ensure that they can be configured to use FIPS 140-2 validated cryptography.
+The Cryptographic Primitives Library and the Kernel Mode Cryptographic Primitives Library are the only modules that use the FIPS mode configuration setting.
+FIPS mode does not control which cryptographic algorithms are used.
+The FIPS mode setting is intended for use only by the Cryptographic Primitives Library (bcryptprimitives.dll) and Kernel Mode Cryptographic Primitives Library (CNG.sys) components in Windows.

 ## Determine if a Windows service or application is FIPS 140 compliant